dimsemenov/PhotoSwipe/README.md

 - **nextPreviousSlideSpeed**: How fast images are displayed when the next/previous buttons are clicked in milliseconds.
 Default = 0 (immediately)

+- **nextPrevTimeout**: How long to wait before enabling the next or previous toolbar buttons in milliseconds.
+Useful to avoid Safari from crashing on the iPad if the next or previous buttons are tapped continuously and without interval.
+Default = 0 (immediately)

 - **preventHide**: Prevents the user closing PhotoSwipe.
 Also hides the "close" button from the toolbar.
 Useful for "exclusive mode" (see examples/08-exclusive-mode.html).
 Default = false

 - **preventSlideshow**: Prevents the slideshow being activated.
 Also hides the "play" button from the toolbar.
 Default = false